Skip to content

 The New Town Movement in Hertfordshire

-This talk explores the first post-war new town in Hertfordshire and explores the utopian ideals behind its creation and the realities of life for its residents.
-The talk includes some early film footage and covers the Commission for New Town records.
+This talk explores the first post-war new town in Hertfordshire and the utopian ideals behind its creation and the realities of life for its residents.
+Featuring some rare early film footage and insights from the Commission for New Town records.

 Aspects of Hertfordshire in World War One